wknishio/variable-terminal/readme.txt

 * TomP2P by Thomas Bocek, for NAT-PMP NAT port forwarding support
 * JSpeex by Horizon Wimba, for Speex audio communication
 * Concentus Java by Logan Stromberg, for Opus audio communication
-* Commons-compress by Apache Software Foundation, for ZIP64 format support
 * client-side Throttle by James Edwards, for network data rate limiter
 * DirectRobot by Killer99@rune-server.ee, for better screen capture
 * PortMapper by Kasra Faghihi(offbynull) for PCP port forwarding support